PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 She seemed disappointed.
 "Are you travelling north?" she asked hopefully.

-"Yes.", he was pleased to accommodate, but she had been travelling in the opposite direction.
+"Yes.", he was pleased to offer a posative response, but she had been travelling in the opposite direction.

 But quickly she asked: "Would you join me?
 We could travel together."